SoftwareHeritage/swh-deposit/README.md

   PUT or POST request to the *update uri*

 4. The server notifies the client it acknowledged the client's request.
-An 'http 201 Created' response with a deposit receipt is sent back.
-That deposit receipt will hold the necessary information to eventually complete the deposit if it was partial.
+An `http 201 Created` response with a deposit receipt is sent back.
+That deposit receipt will hold the necessary information to eventually complete the deposit later one if it was incomplete (also known as status `partial`).

 ### Updating an existing deposit

-5. Client updates existing deposit through the *update uris* (one or more POST or PUT requests to the *edit-media* or *edit-iri*).
+5. Client updates existing deposit through the *update uris* (one or more POST or PUT requests to either the *edit-media iri* or *edit iri*).

-This would be the case for example if the client initially posted a partial deposit (e.g. only metadata with no archive, or an archive without metadata, a splitted archive because the initial one is too big)
+This would be the case for example if the client initially posted a `partial` deposit (e.g. only metadata with no archive, or an archive without metadata, or a splitted archive because the initial one exceeded the limit size imposed by swh repository deposit)

-### Deleting
+### Deleting deposit (or associated archive, or associated metadata)

-6. Deposit deletion is possible as long as the deposit is still in partial state.
+6. Deposit deletion is possible as long as the deposit is still in `partial` state.

 That is, a deposit initially occurred with the IN-PROGRESS header to true and it did not change (even after multiple updates).